langautier/family-archives-cms/README.md

 ![Image carte](https://github.com/langautier/family-archives-cms/blob/master/Gallery%20XML.png)

 # Site description
 All the information to build the site are provided through an XML file.
-Page contents are build from all XML files found in the directory associated with the page (<rep> tag)
+Page contents are build from all XML files found in the directory associated with the page (&lt;rep&gt; tag)

 ```HTML
 <menu>